-Our products are manufactured at our City of Industry Facility and through our co-manufacturing partners located in Marietta, Georgia; Earth City, Missouri; and Nogales, Mexico.
-During 2021, more than 70% of our products were self-manufactured, compared to none of our products being self-manufactured during the year ended December 31, 2020.
+Our products are manufactured at our City of Industry and Bolingbrook Facilities, and through our co-manufacturing partner located in Missouri.
+During 2022, more than 80% of our products were self-manufactured.

-Our City of Industry Facility contains several flexible production lines that are FDA and USDA registered.
-In addition, the products we manufacture at this facility are certified by the GFCO to be labeled for sale as "gluten free" (threshold of 10ppm gluten or less), in accordance with the standards set by the GFCO, when bearing the GFCO certification mark.
+Our facilities each contain several flexible production lines that are FDA and USDA registered.
+In addition, the products we manufacture at our facilities are certified by the GFCO to be labeled for sale as "gluten free" (threshold of 10ppm gluten or less), in accordance with the standards set by the GFCO, when bearing the GFCO certification mark.